 Hotels and Accommodations in Buenos Aires City

 Buenos Aires receives permanent national and international tourism.
-About 10 million tourists arrive in the federal capital per year.
-To house them, the city has an extensive hotel plant of 1, 2, 3, 4 and 5 stars.
-It also has accommodation in hostels, informal accommodation and temporary rentals.
+Around 10 million tourists per year arrive in the federal capital.
+To house them, the city has an extensive hotel plant of 1, 2, 3, 4, and 5 stars.
+It also offers accommodation in hostels, informal accommodations, and temporary rentals.

 According to this evaluation, the most outstanding hotels in the City, with scores of more than 90 points, are the Palacio Duhau-Park Hyatt; the classic Alvear Palace; and the luxurious Faena de Puerto Madero.